justinmahar/react-kindling/README.md

 - Now, when you push code, your project's documentation will be built and deployed to GitHub Pages automatically. 🎉

 Links to your Storybook site and deploy status are available in the template README.
 If this is your first deploy, it can take up to 10 minutes for your GitHub Pages site to show up.

-### Favicon

-Favicon files can be customized in the `public` directory.

-You must also update the links in `.storybook/manager-head.html`.

 ### Markdown Pages